Congratulations, you have come to right place to find your next home here in Oxford, the city of dreaming spires.

 Early termination is subject to landlord agreement and terms and conditions; Fee 4 weeks’ rent

 During the initial fixed term of the tenancy, a notice period of two months is required by any tenant.
 This notice can be issued on any day of the month and must end no earlier than the last day of the tenancy.
 During this fixed term, your landlord is required to give you two months’ notice, issued on any day of the month and ending no earlier than the last day of the tenancy.
 All notices must be made in writing.
 Your tenancy agreement will state the name and address of to whom the notice is to be handed.
 In general, if we are managing the property, the notice will be addressed to Letting 4 Oxford and where we are not managing then the notice must go directly to your landlord.

 At the end of the tenancy, we issue tenants with guidance notes for moving out.
 Where we manage a property, we will personally check tenants out of the property using the ‘Inventory and Schedule of Condition’, prepared at the outset of the tenancy, for guidance.
 Tenants are responsible for the upkeep of the property for the duration of the tenancy and we expect you to hand back the property in the condition it was handed to you.
 An allowance for fair wear and tear will be made.
 Check out times are 11:00am on the day of vacation.
-A charge of £45 per tenant will be payable by the tenants to cover their share of the administration in terminating the agreement and arranging utility meter readings, the return of all keys and vacation of the property.
+A photo of all utility meter readings will be taken at checkout for final bills and account numbers to be provided and the return of all keys on vacation of the property.